 In Math courses, Middle School students develop mathematical thinking skills that allow them to apply content to new situations.
 Students take Pre-Algebra in 7th grade and Algebra I in 8th grade, for which they may receive high school credit.
 Science in Middle School is laboratory-based, with a focus on inquiry and investigation, core scientific concepts, and cross-disciplinary skills, Middle School students explore physical, chemical, and biological sciences.
 STEAM (Science, Technology, Engineering, Art, Math) projects punctuate the curriculum in math and science.
 Students address real world problems and apply their mathematical and scientific thinking skills to a variety of issues.
 Connections with local institutions and field trips enrich the curriculum.
 With a week of Seacamp in the Florida Keys, the culminating science trip for 7th and 8th graders, students discover connections between the ecosystems of the Chesapeake Bay and the Florida Bay with work “in the field.”

 Social Studies courses in the Middle School help students understand the history and cultures of the world around them.
 In 5th grade, students are introduced basics of geography.
 In 6th grade, students take Advanced Geography and World History, examining different regions of the world through in-depth investigations on important current events.
-Seventh graders study US History, competing in the National History Day Fair with multimedia and interactive projects highlighting their historical research.
+Seventh graders study US History, where they investigate how the American experience has progressed and transformed for a variety of groups in our history.
 Eighth graders apply their prior knowledge of geography and history to an integrated US government, economics, and global relations course.
-Seventh and 8th graders take a Washington, DC trip in alternate years to investigate the concept of freedom and rights.
-All third through eighth grade students learn principles of economics and financial literacy through participation in Mini-Economies at Virginia Commonwealth University, the Vault program, and Junior Achievement.
+Seventh and 8th graders take a Washington, DC trip in alternate years to investigate the concept of freedom and civil rights.
+Middle School students learn principles of economics and financial literacy through participation in Mini-Economies at Virginia Commonwealth University, the Vault program, and Junior Achievement.
 As an independent school, Chesapeake Academy is able to infuse academic instruction with a social and moral curriculum aimed at developing independent, competent students who demonstrate integrity in their actions and interpersonal relationships.

 In the Middle School, the study of foreign language becomes more structured and academic.
-Fifth graders continue to build their knowledge of conversational Spanish, while 6th graders study Latin in order to build their language fluency in English as well as Latin-derived languages.
-Seventh and 8th graders complete Spanish I over the course of two years, prepared to go to Spanish II in high school.
+Fifth graders continue to build their knowledge of conversational Spanish, while sixth graders study Latin in order to build their language fluency in English as well as Latin-derived languages.
+Seventh and eighth graders complete Spanish I over the course of two years, prepared to go to Spanish II in high school.